Density estimation using cellular binary trees and an application to monotone densities: Proof of Theorem

-\section{Proof of Theorem 1}
+\section{Proof of Theorem \ref{maintheorem}}

-Making use of the results above, we now turn our attention to the proof of our main result, Theorem \ref{maintheorem}.
-Our approach will be similar in that the \textit{expected} $L_1$ distance between $f$ and $f_n$ (as defined previously) will be computed by summing over $T_n$'s leaf set, denoted by $L$.
+Using the results above, we return to the proof of Theorem \ref{maintheorem}.
+The \textit{expected} $L_1$ distance between $f$ and $f_n$ (as defined previously) is computed by summing over $T_n$'s leaf set, denoted by $L$.
 By Scheffé's identity (see Devroye and Györfi, 1985 \cite{l1view}), we have

 where $(x)_+:=\max(x,0)$.
 Now, (\ref{eq:eq1}) is bounded from above by